Learn / Blog / Article

 If you’ve ever been frustrated by an element on a website that doesn’t respond to your clicks (no matter how many times you try), you’re probably already familiar with the concept of rage-clicking—which is a good thing!
 Understanding your website visitors’ frustration means you can empathize with them.

 When your visitors encounter usability issues, bugs, or broken elements on your site, you can use rage clicks as a tool to quickly identify what to change to give them a better experience.
 We show you how in this piece by covering:

 What are rage clicks?

-Rage clicks happen when users repeatedly click in a certain area or on a specific element of your website over a short period of time.
-Rage clicks can be detected during in-person usability testing or with behavior analytics software like the session recordings features in Hotjar.
+Rage clicks are when users repeatedly click (and click and click…) in a certain area or on a specific element of your website over a short period of time.

-Sometimes people click repeatedly out of habit (more on this later), but rage clicks can indicate user frustration and might be a symptom of something problematic on your site—like dead links, broken elements, website bugs, or slowly loading pages—which can help you identify opportunities to improve the user experience (UX).
+The bottom line is: mouse slamming from your customers is a likely sign that something is going wrong.
+Sometimes people click repeatedly out of habit, and we’ll talk more on this later.
+But usually, rage clicks indicate user frustration and are a symptom of something problematic on your site—like dead links, interactive elements that are broken, website bugs, or slowly loading pages—which can help you identify opportunities to improve the user experience (UX).

 Rage clicks as a sign of poor UI and customer experience

 Sometimes repeated clicks are about poor UX, and sometimes they’re not—which is why it’s important to understand what you’re looking for.